Marigold: Yes, bask in my wonderfulness.

 - Title Confusion: Sometimes referred to as Phoebe and the Unicorn.

-- Unicorn: Marigold's design resembles the medieval description of a unicorn, rather than looking like a mere horse with a horn.
+- Unicorn: Marigold's design resembles the medieval description of a unicorn (deer-like build, cloven hooves, lion's tail), rather than looking like a mere horse with a horn.
 She's also pretty dangerous with her horn when the situation calls for it.

 - Unlimited Wardrobe: Every outfit seen in this image, Phoebe has worn at some point in the strip.

-- Unnamed Parent: Averted.
+- Unnamed Parent: Averted, though it takes a while before we learn their names.
 Phoebe's parents are named Ethan and Emily Howell.

 - Unusually Uninteresting Sight: Justified in-universe.
 See Weirdness Censor below for details.